Your next Apple Pencil might sense colours and textures

-(Pocket-lint) - A future Apple Pencil might be capable of detecting the colour and texture of the surfaces that it comes into contact with, according to a new patent.
+A future Apple Pencil might be capable of detecting the colour and texture of the surfaces that it comes into contact with, according to a new patent.

 While the Apple Pencil is already the go-to option for iPad owners who want to draw and write on their tablets, a new Apple patent published by the US Patent & Trademark Office points to a future where it can do so much more.